kayestee/form3api/README.md

 ## Instructions
 * Include github.com/kayestee/f3_client in your go.mod file as require dependencies.
-* And run below cmd to get the latest client API.
+* And run below cmd to get the latest client API from within sampleclient folder.
 ```go mod download ```

 ## Running in docker